P. S. Sreenivasan

-He was born at Ullala in September 1923 as son of Shri Koppuzha K. Krishnan.
+He was born at Ullala, Vaikom in September 1923, the son of Shri Koppuzha K. Krishnan, a farmer and coir wholesale trader and Chengottu Narayani.
 He entered politics through student movements and the State Congress, joining the CPI in 1943.
-During the period of C. P. Ramaswamy's government he was imprisoned for 16 months, later followed by a further three years of imprisonment.
+During the period of C.P.
+Ramaswamy Aiyer's government he was imprisoned for 16 months, later followed by a further three years of imprisonment for his leadership role in the Koothattukulam Police Station attack to take hold of weapons.
 Despite this he played an important role in the growth of CPI in Kerala.

 He was elected to Kerala Assembly in 1960, 1967 and 1970 from Vaikom constituency as a CPI candidate.
 In 1977 he was elected from Aroor, and in 1980 from Cherthalai.
 Again, he was elected in 1987 and 1991 from Karunagappally constituency.

-Smt.
-Bharathy is his wife and they have one son.
+He was married to Smt.
+Bharathy and they had one son.